eschaefer/personal-website-astro/src/content/blog/2015-07-26-new-mix-teenage-mustache.md

 ---
-title: 'Music and Noise Compilation: Teenage Mustache'
+title: "Music and Noise Compilation: Teenage Mustache"
 tags: [music, audio, mix]
 description: A compilation of ambient, noise, and new-wave music.
-pubDate: 'Jul 26 2015'
+pubDate: "Jul 26 2015"
 ---

 Figured it's not a terrible idea to share some of the music rumbling in the background of life.
 Lately I've been listening to a bunch of ambient, noise, German new-wave, and everything in between.